 As part of the development of the FRDC R&D Plan 2020-2025 utilised a variety of planning methodologies.
 One of these was mapping the issues and drivers for fishing and aquaculture.

-The current world we live in is increasingly volatile, uncertain, complex and ambiguous.
+The world has become increasingly volatile, uncertain, complex and ambiguous.
 Sometimes it can be difficult to work out where you are, and where you need to be.